joshmn/ahoy_captain/README.md

 ## Contributors

-This was built during the Rails Hackathon in July 2023.
+This was built during the Rails Hackathon in July 2023 with [afogel](https://github.com/afogel) and [dnoetz](https://github.com/dnoetz).

 ## Contributions